 Training and goal setting can help people to become more organised and better at planning, which in teaching means staff become more efficient and have more time to focus on their students.

 Staff who don’t receive effective training or targets risk their skills becoming stagnant and losing motivation.
-This doesn’t just impact individual staff members, as it can also create risks for an entire school; staff may also be more prone to making mistakes, which can ultimately result in an unsafe work environment and increased expenses.
+This doesn’t just impact individual staff members, it can create risks for an entire school; staff may be more prone to making mistakes, which can ultimately result in an unsafe work environment and increased expenses.

 A lack of professional development is also intrinsically linked to staff retention – a lack of training and development leads to low morale among staff, which in turn results in staff turnover.